LHNCBC/loinc-equivalence-classes/README.txt

 To avoid accidentally editing previously generated result sets or input files, run chmod 444 on the input and results directories when done.

+* Notes on importing the relma database:  Download and install the RELMA program.
+The database file gets placed in C:\Users\Public\Documents\RELMA\RELMA.MDB.
+Open MS SQL Server Management Studio, and delete the existing tables from database "relma" (for each table, right click, press d, and then enter).
+Right click on relma, and choose "Tasks -> Import Data".
+Select Access, and and the datafile location.
+Select SQL Server Native Client (which uses Windows Integrated Authentication), and proceed with the import.